Gene Santoro: Career

-Santaro was a columnist and critic for Pulse! from 1983 through 1991, and was also a regular contributor to DownBeat from 1984-1993.
+Santaro was a columnist and critic for Pulse! from 1983 through 1991, and was also a regular contributor to DownBeat from 1984 to 1993.
 He was a longtime music critic for The Nation; a role he began in 1986.
-From 1987-1989 he was a critic for the New York magazine 7 Days, and from 1988 through 1990 he was both a music critic and a features writer for the New York Post.
+From 1987 to 1989 he was a critic for the New York magazine 7 Days, and from 1988 through 1990 he was both a music critic and a features writer for the New York Post.
 In 1991 he began writing for Atlantic Monthly, and that same year joined the music faculty of the City College of New York.

 Santaro was a longtime film and jazz critic for the New York Daily News; beginning writing for that paper in 1993.
 He was the author of several books, including Myself When I Am Real: The Life and Music of Charles Mingus (finalist for the 2001 Ralph J. Gleason Awards and the 2001 Jazz Journalists Association Awards), Highway 61 Revisited, Dancing in Your Head, and Stir It Up.
 He co-authored and edited The Guitar: The History, The Music, The Players.

 Santoro contributed articles on rock music to the Encyclopædia Britannica and The Encyclopedia of New York City and was a member of the editorial board of New Grove Dictionary of Jazz.
 His writing also appeared in Guitar World, The New York Times, Musician, The Washington Post, Spin, Time, DownBeat, The Atlantic, New York Post, and Guitar Player.
 He has appeared on radio and television shows such as All Things Considered and Fresh Air.
 From the mid-1980s, he also wrote liner notes for a number of jazz and rock albums, including E.S.P. by Miles Davis and Layla and Other Assorted Love Songs by Derek and the Dominos, as well as recordings by Larry Coryell, Country Joe McDonald, Mark Dresser, Vince Guaraldi, Mahavishnu Orchestra, Stanley Turrentine and Rod Stewart.
 In his later years, he was a book reviewer for The New York Times, a columnist for Chamber Music America, and a writer/editor for Music Aficionado.

 In 2000 Santoro published a biography on jazz musician Charles Mingus.

 Santoro died at the age of 71 from complications of esophageal cancer.